Clostridium difficile infection (CDI): Frequently Asked Questions

 PDF 117 KB

-Clostridium difficile infection (CDI) is a disease of the large intestine caused by toxins produced by the spore forming bacterium Clostridium difficile.
+Clostridioides difficile (previously known as Clostridium difficile) infection (CDI) is a disease of the large intestine caused by toxins produced by the spore forming bacterium Clostridioides difficile.
 Around 5 to 10% of healthy people and many children under 2 years of age have these bacteria in the bowel without causing any symptoms.
 The bacteria are also found in animals such as pigs, horses and cattle.

 The main source of transmission is patients with symptomatic infection.
 These people shed large numbers of C. difficile spores and bacteria in the faeces, resulting in widespread contamination of their skin, bed linen and nearby environmental surfaces.
 The spores are resistant to drying and the usual chemical cleaning agents, and can therefore remain in the environment for weeks or months.
 Spores can then be picked up on the hands of patients and healthcare workers.